-Children under-five with pneumonia symptoms taken to a health facility in 2017

-89% from the poorest and 92% from the richest households

-81% five in South-East Sulawesi Province and 100% in East Java Province.

-Fighting for Breath: The Global Forum on Childhood Pneumonia, January 2020

-Pneumonia is the world's deadliest infectious killer of children and the ultimate disease of poverty.
+68% children with pneumonia symptoms 61% of children under-five with pneumonia symptoms, from the poorest households, were taken to a health facility in 2018.
+70% of children under-five with pneumonia symptoms, from the richest households, were taken to a health facility in 2018.
+7% of children under-five in Helmand province with pneumonia symptoms were taken to a health facility while it was 100% in Badakhshan, Paktika & Urozgan Provinces in 2018.
+Fighting for Breath: The Global Forum on Childhood Pneumonia, January 2020 Pneumonia is the world's deadliest infectious killer of children and the ultimate disease of poverty.
 Each year 800,000 of the world's poorest and most vulnerable children die from the disease - more than 2000 every day.
 The overwhelming majority of these deaths are preventable.
 Yet fatalities are declining slowly - far too slowly for the world to deliver on the Sustainable Development Goal pledge to 'end preventable child deaths by 2030'.
 Changing this picture will require more than a reaffirmation of the SDG promise.
 The children whose lives are at stake need a bold agenda backed by urgent action.